 “Get up!”
 He pulled me up by my sweater.
-His red-hot pliers played with my thumbnail, burning the tender skin
+His red hot pliers played with my thumbnail, burning the tender skin around it…

 I’m twenty-four years older and I’m returning home.
 I am now a goodwill ambassador to UNICEF for refugee children.
 This is one of the reasons for my visit.
 I have established an adoption agency in Transylvania for orphans, and I want to check that medicines from New York are being distributed correctly to the orphanages, and that each child has a crib or bed and food that we have sent.

 I’m also returning because when I escaped, I had left something for my father in his underground bunker the night he was arrested.
 I need to find out if what I had hidden, is still there.
 I’m afraid, yet excited, to learn the truth.

 That’s why I’m seeking my teenaged Mica, to guide me to a lost past.
 And as I search for her in these hollow halls of the airport, something unexpected is happening before my eyes.
 It’s the reappearance of images from my youth.
 I try to hold on to the scenes as clues to help me understand how the past shaped my future.